eswong610/user-guide-docs/docs/queries.md

 ---
 layout: default
-title: Data Input and Queries
+title: How to Insert Into A Schema
 nav_order: 6
 ---

-# Data Input and Queries
+# How to Insert Into A Schema
 {: .no_toc }

-### How to Insert Into A Schema

 ## Step 1 - Creating A Post Request Endpoint In Server.js And Importing Mongoose.